 The effects of these changes in recent geological time are clearly visible on the South shore of the Solway Firth: the so-called ‘25-foot beach’, raised above the shore near Beckfoot, marks one of the periods when the rise in sea level overtook that of the rise of the land.
 The submerged forest on the mid-shore is a tangible indicator of a time of low sea-level, before the Firth even existed – a mere 8000 or so years ago – when the land was poorly-drained carse, with sparse forests and raised, peaty mires.
 Now, the peat and the spongey wooden trunks and roots of the forest appear and disappear, revealed or hidden according to the winds and ebb and flow of the tides.

 As I wrote in my own Dark Mountain guest post, the red sandstone cliffs of St Bees’ and the even older Carboniferous coal-bearing sandstones stretching out beneath the Firth from Whitehaven are evidence of more ancient geological periods, of rivers and richly-vegetated equatorial land raised above the sea.
-Although the mines have closed, coal still remains in rich seams, and the possibility has been recently raised that the mines may be worked again to provide “coking coal for industrial use”.
+Although the mines have closed, coal still remains in rich seams, and the possibility has been recently raised that the mines may be worked again to provide “coking coal for industrial use” [my italics – ‘coking coal’ for the production of steel is not the same as ‘thermal coal’ for the production of power].

 This brings us back to Robert Alcock’s thin blue line, the one-metre increase in sea-level in Bilbao.
 Last week the Fifth Assessment report of the International Panel on Climate Change was even clearer than previously about the impact of increased carbon dioxide levels on our climate; an assessment of work by 800 scientists, it clearly states the likelihood, based on statistical probabilities, relating to each topic they have considered.
 It reiterates that global sea levels are on the rise, due to melting of the polar ice-caps and to expansion of water as its temperature increases.